With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreC And T Counseling Llc is a mental health facility in Marietta, GA, located at 2470 Windy Hill Road, Suite 221, in the 30067 zip code.
 C And T Counseling Llc provides outpatient treatment.
-C And T Counseling Llc provides group therapy, cognitive behavioral therapy and behavior modification to young adults, seniors 65 or older and adults.
+C And T Counseling Llc provides couples/family therapy, group therapy and behavior modification to adults, seniors 65 or older and young adults.
 C And T Counseling Llc also supports people with trauma.
-Some other services available at C And T Counseling Llc include court-ordered outpatient treatment and education services.
+Some other services available at C And T Counseling Llc include education services and court-ordered outpatient treatment.

 Learn MoreAdamsville Regional Health Center is a mental health facility in Atlanta, GA, located at 3700 Martin Luther King Jr Drive, in the 30331 zip code.
 Adamsville Regional Health Center provides telemedicine/telehealth and outpatient treatment.
-Adamsville Regional Health Center provides dialectical behavior therapy, couples/family therapy and psychotropic medication to children / adolescents and young adults.
-Adamsville Regional Health Center also supports people with serious mental illness, people requiring dual diagnosis treatment and LGBT.
-Some other services available at Adamsville Regional Health Center include integrated primary care services, court-ordered outpatient treatment and suicide prevention services.
+Adamsville Regional Health Center provides group therapy, cognitive behavioral therapy and individual psychotherapy to young adults and children / adolescents.
+Adamsville Regional Health Center also supports LGBT, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Some other services available at Adamsville Regional Health Center include case management, court-ordered outpatient treatment and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.